jasperderikx-vantage-ai/nn_x2/README.md

 # nn_x2
-fitting neural networks to x^2
+Fitting and constructing neural networks to x^2